FERPA for Students: Academic Records

 Whenever the University discloses personally identifiable information from an education record (except as to disclosures (1) of “directory information,” (2) to the student who is the subject of the record, or (3) to the parent of a dependent student) it shall inform the party to whom it is disclosing the information that it may not be further released or disclosed without the consent of the student or the parent of a dependent student.

-The University continues to have the right to release “directory” information, limited to name, address, telephone number, email address, student photo id, dates of attendance, major field of study, degrees and awards received and the most recent previous educational agency or institution attended by the student, without first obtaining the consent of the student.
+St. Lawrence University considers the following to be directory information: name, address, telephone number, email address, student photo id, dates of attendance, major field of study, degrees and awards received and the most recent previous educational agency or institution attended by the student.
+The University continues to have the right to release “directory” information without first obtaining the consent of the student.
 Students wishing to have the information excluded from directories should contact the office of the dean of student life and co-curricular education.